severian5it/CocktailWebApp/README.md

 - While the structure of the Site is mine, all the back end api are provided by [CocktailDB](https://cocktaildb.com/)
 ## Acknowledgements

-- I received inspiration and guidance for this project from my mentor, *Aaron Sinnot*.
+- I received inspiration and guidance for this project from my mentor, *Aaron Sinnot*, and from *Simen Daehlin*.

 # Contact
 To contact me feel free to email